T2I-CompBench++: An Enhanced and Comprehensive Benchmark for Compositional Text-to-image Generation: Boosting Compositional Text-to-image Generation with GORS

 We introduce a simple but effective approach, \method~(\abbr), to improve the compositional ability of pretrained text-to-image models.
 Our approach finetunes a pretrained text-to-image model such as Stable Diffusion~\cite{rombach2022high} with generated images that highly align with the compositional prompts, where the fine-tuning loss is weighted by the reward which is defined as the alignment score between compositional prompts and generated images.

 Specifically, given the text-to-image model $p_\theta$ and a set of text prompts $y_1, y_2, \cdots, y_n$, we first generate $k$ images for each text prompt, resulting in $kn$ generated images $x_1, x_2, \cdots, x_{kn}$.
-Text-image alignment scores $s_1, s_2, \cdots, s_{kn}$ are predicted as rewards by the automatic evaluation metrics introduced in Section~\ref{headings}.
+Text-image alignment scores $s_1, s_2, \cdots, s_{kn}$ are predicted as rewards.
 We select the generated images whose rewards are higher than a threshold to fine-tune the text-to-image model.
 The selected set of samples are denoted as $\mathcal{D}_s$.
 During fine-tuning, we weight the loss with the reward of each sample.
 Generated images that align with the compositional prompt better are assigned higher loss weights, and vice versa.
 The loss function for fine-tuning is

 where $(x, y, s)$ is the triplet of the image, text prompt, and reward, and $z_t$ represents the latent features of $x$ at timestep $t$.
 We adopt LoRA~\cite{hu2021lora} for efficient finetuning.